andiosika/Binomial-Classification-Ranom-Forest-hyper-imbalance/README.md

 The best way to prevent and slow down transmission is be well informed about the COVID-19 virus, the disease it causes and how it spreads.
 In response, much data has been collected in various ways to further inform ways to slow the spread.

 The dataset used in this evaluation was created by a project created by a UK based platform-solutions company called [Nexoid]( https://www.nexoid.com/).
 At the start of the pandemic, Nexoid noted that there was a lack of large datasets required to predict the spread and mortality rates related to COVID-19.
 They took it upon themselves to create and share this dataset as an effort to better understand these factors.
 It is a not-for-profit project with the goal of providing researchers and governments the data needed to help understand and fight COVID-19.
-It is a sample provided by self-reporting of over 618,000 individuals and collects biological, behavioral, and environmental factors as well as their COVID-19 status.
+It is a sample provided by self-reporting of over 618,000 individuals and collected a total of 43 biometric, behavioral, and environmental factors as well as their COVID-19 status.

 The data is collected here:
 https://www.covid19survivalcalculator.com/ .
 In exchange for the data, a risk of infection and mortality are returned to the user based on Nexoid's model which is not publicly sharded, yet recorded in this dataset post-hoc.
 These values are reflected in the columns risk_infection and risk_mortality.